top of page

 Review your experience

-It may be an obvious one, but make sure you know you.
-This means reviewing your role descriptions, key achievements and any specific skills or qualifications you have.
+It may be an obvious one, but make sure you know your own story.
+This means reviewing your CV, key achievements and any specific skills or qualifications you have.
 Make sure you can easily explain these to someone who may be unfamiliar with your previous experience.
 If you submitted a cover letter for the role, re-read it to familiarise yourself with the examples used (which may have been tailored specifically for the role).

 Review the job description